Here’s Exactly How This “Bad Saver” Put Away $4,300 Without Thinking About It

 “It feels weird saying ‘I saved,’ because I really didn’t do anything,” he says.

-Despite being an editor at The Penny Hoarder, Wiley admits he’s never been good at putting money away.
+Despite his time as an editor at The Penny Hoarder, Wiley admits he’s never been good at putting money away.

 “I don’t have a good reason for why it has been difficult, other than I’ve never been good at forcing myself to put money aside to not touch.”